gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📘 COA/▶️✔️ Tutorial_COA One Shot (GATE Wallah).md

 <--- 1 Instruction (34 bit) --->

 -> Note: Each instruction start from new bytes.
 -> So practically, each Instruction = 40 bit = 5 byte
 -> Total Memory = 100 Instruction x 5 B = 500 Byte
 ```

+Note:
-Note: Don't confuse program's 100 instructions with 12 distinct no. Instructions.
+- Don’t confuse a program having 100 instructions with having 12 **distinct instructions**.
+- Each instruction is stored in a **byte-aligned fashion** → (Two instructions cannot share the same byte) → **Each instruction starts at a new byte**.

-##### **Ques.** Consider a System with 24-bit instructions and 9-bit addresses.
-If there are 60 2-address instructions, then maximum how many 1-address instructions can be formulated in the system ⭐
+##### **Ques4.** Consider a System with 24-bit instructions and 9-bit addresses.
+If there are 60 2-address instructions, then maximum how many 1-address instructions can be formulated in the system ❗⭐
 ```
 2-Adress Instructions
 <---------- 24 bits  ----------->